TL;DR

 Managing schema evolution, error handling, and retries.

-When you add it all up, Kafka’s TCO isn’t just what you pay for compute — it’s what it takes to keep it reliable, secure, and evolving.
+Each of these tasks consumes engineering hours, often the most expensive resource in the organization.
+When you add it all up, Kafka’s TCO isn’t just what you pay for compute, it’s what it takes to keep it reliable, secure, and evolving.

 Managed Kafka: The First Step Toward Efficiency